Linear convergence of forward-backward accelerated algorithms without knowledge of the modulus of strong convexity: Abstract

-For modern gradient-based optimization, a developmental landmark is Nesterov's accelerated gradient descent method, which is proposed in~\citep{nesterov1983method}, so shorten as~\texttt{Nesterov-1983}.
-Afterward, one of the important progresses is its proximal generalization, named the fast iterative shrinkage-thresholding algorithm (\texttt{FISTA}), which is widely used in image science and engineering.
-However, it is unknown whether both~\texttt{Nesterov-1983} and~\texttt{FISTA} converge linearly on the strongly convex function, which has been listed as the open problem in the comprehensive review~\citep[Appendix B]{chambolle2016introduction}.
-In this paper, we answer this question by the use of the high-resolution differential equation framework.
-Along with the phase-space representation previously adopted, the key difference here in constructing the Lyapunov function is that the coefficient of the kinetic energy varies with the iteration.
-Furthermore, we point out that the linear convergence of both the two algorithms above has no dependence on the parameter $r$ on the strongly convex function.
-Meanwhile, it is also obtained that the proximal subgradient norm converges linearly.
+A significant milestone in modern gradient-based optimization was achieved with the development of~\textit{Nesterov's accelerated gradient descent} (\texttt{NAG}) method.
+This forward-backward technique has been further advanced with the introduction of its proximal generalization, commonly known as the \textit{fast iterative shrinkage-thresholding algorithm} (\texttt{FISTA}), which enjoys widespread application in image science and engineering.
+Nonetheless, it remains unclear whether both~\texttt{NAG} and~\texttt{FISTA} exhibit linear convergence for strongly convex functions.
+Remarkably, these algorithms demonstrate convergence without requiring any prior knowledge of strongly convex modulus, and this intriguing characteristic has been acknowledged as an open problem in the comprehensive review~\cite[Appendix B]{chambolle2016introduction}.
+In this paper, we address this question by utilizing the high-resolution ordinary differential equation (ODE) framework.
+Expanding upon the established phase-space representation, we emphasize the distinctive approach employed in crafting the Lyapunov function, which involves a dynamically adapting coefficient of kinetic energy that evolves throughout the iterations.
+Furthermore, we highlight that the linear convergence of both~\texttt{NAG} and~\texttt{FISTA} is independent of the parameter $r$.
+Additionally, we demonstrate that the square of the proximal subgradient norm likewise advances towards linear convergence.